(For paper presentations, presenters are indictated in bold font.)

 Discussant: Sarah Bouchat (Northwestern)

-[Dining Room 4] << Emerging Scholars Session >>
+[Dining Room 4] << Emerging Scholars Session >> - Paper 1: Bracketing Bounds for Differences-in-Differences with an Application to Voter ID Laws

 Luke Keele (University of Pennsylvania) , Raiden Hasegawa and Dylan Small